-“Using bed nets and spraying against mosquitoes all bring the caseload down to a low point – but at that stage you have to focus on finding the parasite and wiping it out before it can be transmitted again,” explains Hawley.
+“Using bed nets and spraying against mosquitoes all bring the caseload down to a low point – but at that stage you have to focus on finding the parasite and wiping it out before it can be transmitted again,” says Hawley.

 "Ultimately this approach is going to make malaria a thing of the past. ”

-“Sabang is the first district in Indonesia to take on this approach, with a clear focus on tracing the parasite through universal testing, and then treating carriers before the disease can be spread by another mosquito – ultimately this is going to make malaria a thing of the past.”
+“Sabang is the first district in Indonesia to take on this approach, with a clear focus on tracing the parasite through universal testing and then treating carriers before the disease can be spread by another mosquito – ultimately this is going to make malaria a thing of the past.”

 The blood testing earned many volunteers the nickname “Dracula,” but the dedicated health workers didn’t mind in their pursuit of a lofty goal.
 “I want malaria to be eliminated from my island,” says Srikayanti, one volunteer.
 “It’s ridiculous.
 No one should die from a mosquito bite, especially no child.”